OpsMx/standard-isd-gitops/upgrade/README.md

 16. Restart all pods:
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state

+17. Need to add the below code manullay in the `default/profiles/echo-local.yml` for echo pods to come to ready state.
+     ```
+       ssd:
+         name: preview-saas-ssd
+         enable: false
+       ```
-17. If you enabled new Insights feature in step 8, please follow the post installation steps listed [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)
+18. If you enabled new Insights feature in step 8, please follow the post installation steps listed [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)

-18. Go to ISD UI and check that version number has changed in the top right corner (under Help menu)
+19. Go to ISD UI and check that version number has changed in the top right corner (under Help menu)

-18. Wait for about 5 min for autoconfiguration to take place.
+20. Wait for about 5 min for autoconfiguration to take place.

-19. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
+21. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
 To do this, in the ISD UI:
       - Click setup
       - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
       - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".